The PortablE language & compiler

 I must emphasis that this sort of casting shouldn't normally be necessary.
 So if you do think you need to do it, then I strongly recommend that you first check what you're doing truely makes sense, or couldn't be done in a safer way.

-16.10.
-The resulting type of an operation
+15.10.
+The type resulting from an operation

-PortablE implements a fairly advanced type system, which is able to accurately deduce & represent the type of a result for operations like +, -, *, /, OR and AND.
-While the aim is a type system which always acts sensibly, it may sometimes still be helpful for you to know how it works:
+Portabl E implements a fairly advanced type system, which is able to accurately deduce & represent the type of a result for operations like +, -, *, /, OR and AND.
+But it's one big limitation is that currently this doesn't work for VALUE types.

 All primitive types (except QUAD & CHAR) cover a specific range of values.
 For example, BYTE covers -128 to 127.
 For our discussion, imagine that we have declared the following types: